mark-vong/disaster-recovery/LabGuide300.md

 ### Switchover is now complete!

-## Step 5: Performing a Data Guard Failover
+## Part 5: Performing a Data Guard Failover

 Data Guard failovers are used for unforeseen disasters or downtime that is not planned.
 Data Guard will failover to the standby database from the primary in the event of any disaster or unplanned downtime.